CLRM1/sweater_weather/README.md

 # Description
 Sweater weather, asks the question: should you bring a sweater on your next road trip?

-The goal with this project is to provide the necessary API endpoints and data that a front-end team would need to build out a webpage like the wirefram below:
+The goal with this project is to provide the necessary API endpoints and data that a front-end team would need to build out a webpage like the wireframe below:

 <img width="820" alt="Screen Shot 2022-06-15 at 12 56 06 PM" src="https://user-images.githubusercontent.com/26349568/173903767-44956d7a-caf8-48f1-802d-5be6802b2303.png">